 Drawing on experience in Europe and the United States, we evaluate the likely effectiveness of various regulatory approaches.
 Although the matter is complex, the evidence suggests that it is possible to design policy approaches that could help achieve a more moderate workweek in the U.S. We conclude that, even though doing so would alleviate gender inequalities around paid work and unpaid family work, the current political and economic climate is not conducive to achieving such change.
 We call upon scholars, policymakers, and activists to study and press this issue further.

 Schultz, Vicki and Hoffman, Allison K., "The Need for a Reduced Workweek in the United States" (2006).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 1890.

 Family, Life Course, and Society Commons, Gender and Sexuality Commons, Labor and Employment Law Commons, Labor Economics Commons, Law and Economics Commons, Law and Gender Commons, Law and Society Commons, Work, Economy and Organizations Commons